open-source-tabletop/openfire/core-rules.md

 ### Attack Procedure

 Once you have determined your targets and line of sights you follow the attack procedure outlined below.
-You can follow this procedure for each model in your unit or you can combine attacks from model with the same skill value using the same weapon to speed up the process.
+You can follow this procedure for each model in your unit or you can combine attacks from each model with the same skill value using the same weapon to speed up the process.
 Repeat the process until you have made all of your attacks.

 ### Step 1 - Roll Attacks